chris-tanyx/YingXinTan.github.io/TRC5901_Project_page.md

 ### Methods
 #### 1. Load CIFAR-10 dataset from the KERAS library
-It has 60 000 labeled images of 10 classes, already split into 50 000 for training and 10 000 for testing.
+The CIFAR-10 dataset has 60 000 labeled images of 10 classes, already split into 50 000 for training and 10 000 for testing.
 Each coloured image has a resolution of 32x32 with 3 channels for red, green and blue colours.

 #### 2. Extract validation datset from testing dataset
 The 10 000 images from the original testing dataset was further randomly split into 7000 images for validation and the